causa-io/runtime-typescript/README.md

 Another very useful error is the `RetryableError`.
 Any business logic can throw this error to indicate that the process that failed is worth retrying.
 The `RetryableError` can be handled differently depending on the context.
 For example for an event-processing function, it indicates that the processing of the event should be retried.

+The `tryMap` utility can be used instead of regular try/catch blocks to more easily catch expected errors and map them to other values.

 ### Events

 Events are a core mechanism of Causa, as they are how state changes are logged, and how services communicate between them.